learn-co-curriculum/angular-what-is-the-event-system-readme/README.md

 ## Overview

 Another powerful offering from Angular is the integrated event system.
-This allows us to publish and subcribe to events.
+This allows us to publish and subscribe to events.
 We've actually used this already - remember using `$scope.$on` to listen to the `$destroy` event?

 ## Objectives